 Phillip Clark may have gotten his idea from a movie.
 The set designer for the film “Space Rage” (1985) used shipping containers to create a faux prison planet set in the 22nd century.
 A memorable container conversion set design was more recently used for the Matt Damon movie, “Downsizing” (2017).

-If I was a set designer driving passed a shipyard port, I would definitely be inspired by the rows and columns of shipping containers brightly decorating the roadside view!
+If I was a set designer driving past a shipyard port, I would definitely be inspired by the rows and columns of shipping containers brightly decorating the roadside view!

 Shipping Container Conversions: Are They Safe to Live in?